 Did you make this Cranberry Orange Biscotti recipe?
 Please click the stars below to comment and Rate this Recipe

 Cranberry Orange Biscotti

-- Yield: 2 dozen
+- 2 eggs

 - Prepare a baking sheet by lining it with parchment paper.
 Preheat the oven to 350 degrees.

-- Add the salt, orange juice and zest, and baking powder.
+- Add the kosher salt (1/2 teaspoon), orange juice (1/4 cup) and zest (1 tablespoon), and baking powder (1.5 teaspoons).
 Mix until well combined.